Stormwater Program

 Since the subject matter of the various reports and the analyses recommended in the BMP Manual may be unfamiliar to airport staff, engineers, environmental scientists, consultants and regulators, FDOT developed a training program which is available using the links below.
 The program is also available for download by following the instructions provided.

 Engineering continuing education credit is available to those who review the training program and successfully complete the knowledge test.
 Since the knowledge test includes detailed questions, the recommended procedure is to download the test and complete it while viewing the video.
 Forward the completed test to the Airport Engineering Manager by mail, email, or FAX.
-Tests submitted will be graded and upon successful completion, with a score of 70 or higher, information will be sent to the Florida Board of Professional Engineers for the award of Professional Development Hours.
-Participants will also receive a certificate via email confirming the PDH coursework.
+Tests submitted will be graded, and upon successful completion with a score of 70 or higher, participants will receive a certificate documenting completion of the coursework for Professional Development Hours.

 Test for Using the Statewide Airport Stormwater Study: